Rose O'Neill: Kewpies and breakthrough

 As educational opportunities were made available in the 19th century, women artists became part of professional enterprises, and some founded their own art associations.
 Artwork made by women was considered to be inferior, and to help overcome that stereotype women became, according to art historian Laura Prieto, "increasingly vocal and confident" in promoting women's work.
-Many women artists, including O'Neill, could be characterized as examples of the educated, modern, and independent "New Woman," a form of gender identity that emerged at the time.
+Many women artists, including O'Neill, could be characterized as examples of the educated, modern, and independent New Woman.
 According to Prieto, artists "played crucial roles in representing the New Woman, both by drawing images of the icon and exemplifying this emerging type through their own lives".
 In the late 19th century and early 20th century, about 88% of the subscribers of 11,000 magazines and periodicals were women.
 As women entered the artist community, publishers hired women to create illustrations that depicted the world from a woman's perspective.
 Other successful illustrators were Jennie Augusta Brownscombe, Jessie Willcox Smith, Elizabeth Shippen Green, and Violet Oakley.

 It was amid the New Woman and burgeoning suffragist movements that, in 1908, O'Neill began to concentrate on producing original artwork, and it was during this period that she created the whimsical Kewpie characters for which she became known.
 Their name, "Kewpie", derives from Cupid, the Roman god of love.
 According to O'Neill, she became obsessed with the idea of the cherubic characters, to the point that she had dreams about them: "I thought about the Kewpies so much that I had a dream about them where they were all doing acrobatic pranks on the coverlet of my bed.
 One sat in my hand."
 She described them as "a sort of little round fairy whose one idea is to teach people to be merry and kind at the same time".
 The Kewpie characters made their debut in comic strip form in 1909 in an issue of Ladies' Home Journal.
 Further publications of the Kewpie comics in Woman's Home Companion and Good Housekeeping helped the cartoon grow in popularity rapidly.

 In 1913, German doll manufacturer Kestner & Co. began making Kewpie dolls.
 The dolls were immediately successful, and more companies were licensed to produce them in order to meet demand.
 O'Neill repeatedly visited Germany to supervise the doll manufacturers.
 As O'Neill rose to fame, she garnered a public reputation as a bohemian, and became an ardent women's rights advocate.
 The success of the Kewpies amassed her a fortune of $1.4 million, with which she purchased properties including Bonniebrook, an apartment in Washington Square Park in Greenwich Village, Castle Carabas in Connecticut, and Villa Narcissus (bought from Charles Caryl Coleman) on the Isle of Capri, Italy.
 At the height of the Kewpie success, O'Neill was the highest-paid female illustrator in the world.
 O'Neill was well known in New York City's artistic circles, and through her association, she was the inspiration for the song "Rose of Washington Square".